Acre9000/Portfolio/README.md

 # Creating a web portfolio with Chatgpt

 I am not a developer by training, and my objective here is simple: Chatgpt is something like an interactive librarian compiling a bunch of human knowledge.
 And I am using it to learn.
+I also need a portfolio, and Artstation offers a very limited set of options.
+So in this project, I am utilising chatgpt to program a website from the ground up.
+Enjoy!

 ## About AI and ethics